 - Continuous residence means that you have maintained residence within the U.S. for the required period of time shown above.
 Extended absences of six months or more outside of the U.S. may disrupt your continuous residence.

 - You have been physically present in the United States for at least 30 months (or 18 months, where applicable) immediately preceding the date of filing the application;

-- You are able to read, write, and speak English and have knowledge and an understanding of U.S. history and government (civics).
+- You can read, write, and speak English and have knowledge and an understanding of U.S. history and government (civics); and

 Once you have filed the Form N-400, you will need to complete Biometrics, where USCIS takes your fingerprints and photograph for background checks.
 You will then be scheduled for an interview.
 Your interview will confirm all details in your application as well as administer the Civics exam.
 When you have passed all components of the interview, you will be scheduled for a Naturalization Ceremony where you will take the oath of citizenship and become a naturalized citizen!